Home Warranty vs Extended Warranty: Key Differences & Which Is Better

 • Third-party providers

 Extended warranties are usually purchased at or within a short window of buying the product (often within 2 years of installation).
-The cost is generally one-time and upfront, ranging from $150 to $1,800 depending on the item.
+The cost is generally one-time and upfront, ranging from around $150 for an average large appliance up to $500 or more for premium models, and even higher for HVAC systems.

 Compare Home Warranty Options in Ohio